farzana-zaki/Gemini-Explorer/README.md

 ### Task 3: ☁️ Setting up Google Gemini
 🚀 Dive into generative models effortlessly!
 Import necessary libraries like Vertexai and Streamlit, then set up your project, initialize the model, and troubleshoot potential issues.

+#### Steps:
+To install Streamlit in a virtual environment, you can follow these steps:
+- First, make sure you have Python installed on your system.
+- Open a terminal or command prompt and navigate to the directory where you want to create your virtual environment.
+- Create a new virtual environment by running the following command: python -m venv myenv
+- Replace myenv with the name you want to give to your virtual environment.
+- Activate the virtual environment:
+On Windows: myenv\Scripts\activate
+On macOS and Linux: source myenv/bin/activate
+- Once the virtual environment is activated, you can install Streamlit using pip: pip install streamlit
+- After the installation, you can start using Streamlit within the virtual environment.

 ### Task 4:📊 Streamlit Integration
 📲 Streamlit-powered Gemini Explorer!
 Define a chat function, set up the Streamlit interface, display and load chat history, and capture user input effortlessly.